 15.0 Global Standards Package - In order to promote information sharing and enable interoperability among disparate systems across the justice and public safety community, OJP requires the grantee to comply with DOJ's Global Justice Information Sharing Initiative (DOJ's Global) guidelines and recommendations for this particular grant.
-Grantee shall conform to the Global Standards Package (GSP) and all constituent elements, where applicable, as described at www.it.ojp.gov/gsp grantcondition.
+Grantee shall conform to the Global Standards Package (GSP) and all constituent elements, where applicable, as described at https://it.ojp.gov/gsp.
 Grantee shall document planned approaches to information sharing and describe compliance to the GSP and appropriate privacy policy that protects shared information, or provide detailed justification for why an alternative approach is recommended.

-SECTION VII: COMPLIANCE WITH 8 U.S.C. § 1373
+SECTION VII: COMPLIANCE WITH 8 U.S.C. §§ 1373 and 1644

-1.0 In regards to the program or activity funded under this subaward and throughout the period of performance for this award, no state or local government entity, agency or official may prohibit or in any way restrict:
+1.0 In regards to the program or activity funded in whole or in part under this subaward and throughout the period of performance for this award, no state or local government entity, agency or official may prohibit or in any way restrict:

 Any government entity or official from sending or receiving information regarding citizenship or immigration status as described in 8 U.S.C.
-1373(a); or a government entity or agency from sending, requesting or receiving, maintaining, or exchanging information regarding immigration status as described in 8 U.S.C.
-1373(b).
+1373(a); or a government entity or agency from sending, requesting or receiving, maintaining, or exchanging information regarding immigration status as described in either 8 U.S.C.
+1373(b) or 1644.
 For the purposes of this subaward, any prohibition (or restriction) that violates this condition is an "information-communication restriction."